Sensitivity to stimuli in fibromyalgia

 Sensory sensitivity in fibromyalgia spans more than one modality.
 Common patterns include:

-• Touch.
+- Touch.
 Light touch, hugs, waistbands, seams, and labels can register as uncomfortable or painful.
 Showers can feel like needles.
 Cold draughts can be intolerable.

-• Light.
+- Light.
 Fluorescent lights, bright sunshine, flickering screens, and headlights at night can trigger pain, nausea, or migraine.

-• Smell.
+- Smell.
 Perfumes, cleaning products, petrol, smoke, and strong food smells can produce headache, nausea, or generalised malaise.

-• Temperature.
+- Temperature.
 Cold rooms, sudden temperature changes, hot weather, and cold extremities are commonly reported.
 Many people describe the body losing its ability to regulate temperature reliably.

 Not everyone experiences all of these.
-Most people have a particular profile — some senses more affected than others — that tends to remain reasonably consistent over time.
+Most people have a particular profile, some senses more affected than others, that tends to remain reasonably consistent over time.

 The central sensitisation explanation

-This is also why fibromyalgia frequently overlaps with conditions that involve similar nervous system patterns: migraine, irritable bowel syndrome, interstitial cystitis, restless legs syndrome.
+This is also why fibromyalgia frequently overlaps with conditions that involve similar nervous system patterns: migraine, irritable bowel syndrome, interstitial cystitis, and restless legs syndrome.
 They share the underlying architecture.
-See our overlapping conditions page for more.

 Hyperalgesia and allodynia